 Laser Direct Part Marking as a Means to Improve Batch Processes

 We live in an age when data is influencing decision-making more than ever before.
 Best decisions come from data that is relevant and timely.
 You know the adage: “what is not measured cannot be improved.”
 Statistical analysis is a great way to gain a better understanding of even the most complex processes.
 But, how do you measure batch processes that produce undifferentiated products?
 Serialization is a good way to get discrete data from processes, such as smelting, die-casting, extruding, stamping and hot and cold rolling.
-Using a laser marking system to directly mark on the part a unique identifier is probably the best way to implement a traceability system.
+Using a laser marking system to directly mark on the part a unique identifier (UID) is probably the best way to implement a traceability system.

 An Overview of Laser Direct Part Marking (DPM)